alces-software/flight-appliance-docs/docs/source/customisation/customisation.rst

 Now, from within the ``customizer`` folder - create another folder named ``default``, this sets up the ``default`` customiser profile.

+From within the ``default`` folder - create the configuration folder - this is where all customisation scripts should be placed.
+Create a new folder within the ``default`` folder named:

+    ``configure.d``

 .. note:: It is important that the bucket and folders are created with the correct names - failing to create the bucket and folders with the correct names will mean the Alces customiser will not run

 Your AWS account is now ready for use with the Alces customiser tool.